segmentio/segment-docs/src/connections/spec/mobile.md

 - [Application Opened](#application-opened)
 - [Application Updated](#application-updated)

-In Kotlin, Swift, and React Native, the following event is tracked in addition to the three above:
+In Kotlin, Swift, and React Native, the following additional events are tracked:

 - [Application Backgrounded](#application-backgrounded)

-In Swift, the following is also tracked:
+In Swift, the following event is also tracked:

 - [Application Foregrounded](#application-foregrounded)

 ### Application Installed

 This event fires when a user **first** opens your mobile application.
-Note, if the user never opens your app after installing, Segment will not be able to collect this event.
+Note, if the user never opens your app after installing, Segment will not collect this event.
 This event doesn't wait for attribution or campaign information to be received, and is collected automatically by Segment's SDKs.
 Advertising providers like Facebook and Google require discrete install events to correctly attribute installs to ads served through their platform.

 {% comment %} api-example '{ "userId": "019mr8mf4r", "type": "track", "event": "Application Installed", "properties": { "version": "1.2.3", "build": "1234" }}'}}} {% endcomment %}